Clubs and Extracurricular Activities

 The Deer Parker is the monthly newspaper of Deer Park High School in Cincinnati, Ohio.
 The publication is student run and created as part of the Writing for Publication course.
 The staff is dedicated to reporting the most recent news from Deer Park schools and community.

-Any students 9-12, after school every other Tues, 3-4 PM in 154 (my room).
+Any students 9-12, after school every other Tues, 3-4 PM.
 The members will work on developing techniques for those who shoot as a camera as well as smart phones.
 Students share images, edit images, comment on images, and shoot images during class.
 Each meeting are given 3-4 new techniques to try/work on.

 The Junior High Show Choir is in the second year of being established.
 It is open to any 7th or 8th grader who likes to sing and move/dance.
 We rehearse before or after school for 30 minutes and perform at Junior High music events such as the holiday concert and ice cream social!